vesoft-inc/nebula-docs/docs-2.0-en/import-export/use-importer.md

 ### What are the descriptions of the fields in the log output?

-The following is an example of a log content:
+The following is an example of a log entry:

 ```
 “msg”: “44m20s 2h7m10s 25.85%(129 GiB/498 GiB) Records{Finished: 302016726, Failed: 0, Rate: 113538.13/s}, Requests{Finished: 181786, Failed: 0, Latency: 4.046496736s/4.06694393s, Rate: 68.34/s}, Processed{Finished: 908575178, Failed: 0, Rate: 341563.62/s}”